 First, its alkaline properties can unbalance the natural acidity of healthy skin.
 The surface of the skin is protected from contaminants such as bacteria and viruses by a thin film of sebum and sweat known as the acid mantle.
 Use of alkaline products such as baking soda can break down this skin barrier and expose the skin to irritation and infection.

 Second, dermatologists state that baking soda is too abrasive to be used regularly on the delicate skin below the eyes.
 Its exfoliating properties may cause redness and irritation.

 Alternatives to Baking Soda

-Additionally, dark circles (and the puffy eyes that often come with them) can be addressed changing lifestyle habits such as not drinking enough water and lack of sleep.
+Additionally, dark circles (and the puffy eyes that often accompany them) can be addressed by changing harmful lifestyle habits such as not drinking enough water and chronic lack of sleep.

 For an instant fix, an under-eye concealer is always an option.